574n13y/Dev_Ops/day27.md

 3. **Cloud Computing**: Explain the AWS Shared Responsibility Model.
+    * The AWS Shared Responsibility Model outlines the security responsibilities shared between AWS and the customer.

+- **AWS Responsibility** (*Security of the Cloud*):
+  - Physical infrastructure, networking, and hypervisors.
+  - Core services (e.g., storage, databases, compute).

+- **Customer Responsibility** (*Security in the Cloud*):
+  - Data protection and encryption.
+  - IAM (Identity and Access Management) configuration.
+  - Application security and patching.

+- **Example**:
+  AWS secures the S3 infrastructure, but you (the customer) must configure bucket permissions to prevent unauthorized access.

 4. **DevOps**: Describe the importance of monitoring in DevOps.
 5. **Tools & Technology**: Set up a basic Docker network between two containers.
 6. **Scenario**: You need to troubleshoot connectivity issues between two containers.
 What steps would you take?